 2021 HK\$'000 2020 HK\$'000

-Capital expenditure contracted for but not provided in the consolidated financial statements in respect of property 22.0/0 100.000
+22.0/0 100 000

-and equipment 33,940 100,080
+33,940 100,080

+HK\$'000 33,940

 37. RETIREMENT BENEFITS SCHEME

 At the beginning of the reporting period, the Group had two retirement schemes in operation including a defined benefit scheme (the "ORSO Scheme"), which was registered under the Occupational Retirement Scheme Ordinance in 1995, and a Mandatory Provident Fund Scheme (the "MPF Scheme") established under the Mandatory Provident Fund Ordinance in December 2000.
 Employees who were members of the ORSO Scheme in defined contribution segment prior to the establishment of the MPF Scheme could stay within the ORSO Scheme or switch to the MPF Scheme, whereas all new employees joining the Group on or after December 2000 are required to join the MPF Scheme.
 Most of the employees enrolled in the MPF Scheme in replacement of the ORSO Scheme (the "participating members").
 The assets of the schemes are held separately from those of the Group, in funds under the control of trustees.
 Under the MPF Scheme, the employee contributes 5% of the relevant payroll to the MPF Scheme while the Group contributes from 5% to 10% of the relevant payroll to the MPF Scheme depending on the years of service completed.